asift91/Manual_Migration/option1.md

                 sudo systemctl stop nginx
                 sudo systemctl stop php$_PHPVER-fpm
                 ```
+    - **Copy of Configuration files:**
+        -   Copying php and webserver configuration files to shared location.
+        -   Configuration files can be copied to VMSS instance(s) from the shared location easily.
+        -   Creating directory for configuration in shared location.
+            ```
+            mkdir -p /moodle/config
+            ```
+        -   Copying the php and webserver config files to configuration folder.
+            ```
+            cp /etc/nginx/sites-enabled/* /moodle/config/
+            cp /etc/php/$_PHPVER/fpm/pool.d/www.conf /moodle/config/
+            ```

 -   **Virtual Machine Scaleset**
     -   VMSS instances are assigned with Private IP and can be accessible only with the controller virtual machine which is associated with in the same Virtual Network.
     -   For connecting the VMSS instance with private IP, need to have gateway enabled.